 The Big Savage Tunnel was renovated for use on the Great Allegheny Passage trail.
 It is the longest tunnel on the trail.
 The tunnel is closed between roughly December 15 and April 10 each winter to protect it from icing damage.
 Check out the video to see what it's like to ride through the tunnel.

-Whichever direction you're traveling, the Eastern Continental Divide is a significant milestone on the trail because it marks the highest point.
+Whichever direction you're traveling, the Eastern Continental Divide is a significant milestone on the trail because it marks the highest point on the Great Allegheny Passage.
 Whether you are headed to Pittsburgh or DC, it's all downhill from here.
-Heading west, the GAP drops 1,664 feet in 126 miles to reach Pittsburgh.
+Heading west, the Great Allegheny Passage drops 1,664 feet in 126 miles to reach Pittsburgh.

 The Eastern Continental Divide, in conjunction with other continental divides of North America, demarcates two watersheds of the Atlantic Ocean: the Gulf of Mexico watershed and the Atlantic Seaboard watershed.
 Prior to 1760, the divide represented the boundary between British and French colonial possessions in North America.
 The ECD runs south-southwest from the Eastern Triple Divide in Pennsylvania to the watershed of the Kissimmee River, which drains via the Lake Okeechobee and the Okeechobee Waterway to both the Gulf of Mexico and the Atlantic Ocean.